Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)

 What’s Included

-Water, fruit juice and fresh fruit may also be included in the price.
+Water, fruit juice, and fresh fruit may also be included in the price, with lunch on full-day tours.
 More expensive tours may also include unlimited drinks or more snacks.
-Those these will be at a premium, however.
+These will be at a premium, however.

 All good, full-day tours visit at least 4 (if not all) of these places.
 The different sites are full of marine life leaving you speechless!